 The region was first inhabited by the people of the Ho-Chunk Nation.
-While the Ho-Chunk people were forcibly relocated by the United States Government in the 19th century due to colonization, many remaining tribal members returned
+While the Ho-Chunk people were forcibly relocated by the United States Government in the 19th century due to colonization, many remaining tribal members returned to

-to parts of their homeland in the 1870s and their families remain here today.
+parts of their homeland in the 1870s and their families remain here today.

 La Crosse County has experienced waves of immigration since the 1800s starting with French fur traders.
-The first permanent establishment was built by Nathan Myrick in 1941 and European Americans began settling in Prairie La Crosse, now known
+The first permanent establishment was built by Nathan Myrick in 1941 and European Americans began settling in Prairie La Crosse, now known as

-as La Crosse.
-Because of easy transportation via railroad and waterway, low taxes, and friendly policies toward immigrants, settlers moved to La Crosse beginning with Swiss Mormons in 1844 (who moved to Texas a few years later), Germans in 1850,
+La Crosse.
+Because of easy transportation via railroad and waterway, low taxes, and friendly policies toward immigrants, settlers moved to La Crosse beginning with Swiss Mormons in 1844 (who moved to Texas a few years later), Germans in 1850, followed

-late 1970s through the early 1980s, contributing to the warm and vibrant culture of La Crosse County.
+the early 1980s, contributing to the warm and vibrant culture of La Crosse County.